ashikabi/faqs-js-fullstack/README.md

   * What is a Process?

     A process is a program under execution.
-A process can have multipe threads
+A process can have multiple threads

   * What is a Thread?